 Associate Professor

 Chriscinda Henry’s research focuses on the role of the arts in social life and intellectual culture in Renaissance Europe.
 Her book Playful Pictures: Art, Leisure, and Entertainment in the Venetian Renaissance Home (Penn State University Press, 2022), draws connections between the visual arts, literature, music, and theater in late fifteenth and sixteenth-century domestic life.
-She also recently co-edited the volume Music and Visual Culture in Renaissance Italy with musicologist Tim Shephard (Routledge, forthcoming).
-Current projects include articles on the Renaissance studiolo as an ecology of self-care and the origins and early history of the Venetian music study.
+She also recently co-edited the volume Music and Visual Culture in Renaissance Italy with musicologist Tim Shephard (Routledge, 2023).
+Current projects include articles on the Renaissance studiolo as an ecology of self-care and on the origins and early history of the dedicated Venetian music study.

 Selected publications: